Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 SELECT * FROM SCORED_MODEL.SCORED_MODEL.SCORED_TABLE LIMIT 100;
 ```

-Next we will create a pipeline from streams and tasks to automate the feature engineering of the newly shared data, score it, and make it available to the Bank.
+Next we will create a pipeline from Streams and Tasks to automate the feature engineering of the newly shared data, score it, and make it available to the Bank.

 First we will create a Stream on the newly shared table with the following code, and check it was created successfully.
 Open a worksheet and run the following: